 The Mays Professional MBA participant’s advisory committee consists of the Director of the Mays Professional MBA Program or the Associate Dean for Graduate Programs within the Mays Business School.
 The Director or the Associate Dean has the responsibility of approving the proposed degree plan for Professional MBA participants.
-When necessary, recommendations in cases of academic deficiency will be made to the Office of Graduate and Professional Studies.
+When necessary, recommendations in cases of academic deficiency will be made to the Graduate and Professional School.

-The degree plan must be completed and filed by the Mays Professional MBA Program office with the Office of Graduate and Professional Studies following the deadline imposed by the participant’s college and no later than dates announced in the OGAPS calendar of deadlines for graduation.
+The degree plan must be completed and filed by the Mays Professional MBA Program office with the Graduate and Professional School following the deadline imposed by the participant’s college and no later than dates announced in the GPS calendar of deadlines for graduation.

 The course requirements for the Mays Professional MBA Program degree consist of 45 credit hours.
 No options are provided for completing a certificate program or additional courses beyond the degree requirements.

 The transfer of credit for Mays Professional MBA courses is not accepted because of the nature and structure of the Mays Professional MBA Program curriculum.

 The use of such courses is not permitted within the Mays Professional MBA Program curriculum.